dekuNukem/duckyPad/README.md

 While QMK/VIA are great for regular keyboards, they are rather hopeless at even the bare minimum of input automation.

-duckyScript is no-brainer if you're serious about macro scripting!
+duckyScript is a no-brainer if you're serious about macro scripting!

 ## Get duckyPad